mikaelbr/bacon-love/exercises/06_map_and_filter/problem.md

 */
 ```

-## The problem
+## Problem Description

 The year is 3001 and the planet Earth is under attack by the Zrrks of planet
-Omicron Persei 7.
+Omicron Persei 6.
 In order to help the Earthian Defence Force you have been
 tasked with the gathering of intelligence on the incoming Zrrk invasion.
 The
 EDF has provided you with two key sensors which gives constant readings on
 critical metrics of the invading Zrrk force:

 - A sensor which registers all ships that enter our solar system.
 - A sensor which at any time registers the position of the Zrrk Planet
-Destroyer in lightyears.
+Destroyer in light-years.

-Your assignment is to provide three key strategical pieces of information:
+Your mission, should you choose to accept it, is to provide three key
+strategical pieces of information:

 - A stream which emits a 1 for Zrrk ships and a 0 for all other ships which
 passes the sensor.